TomasVotruba/tomasvotruba.com/packages/blog/data/2016/2016-03-10-autowired-controllers-as-services-for-lazy-people.md

 ---
 id: 7
-title: Autowired controllers as services for lazy people
+title: Autowired&nbsp;Controllers as Services for&nbsp;Lazy&nbsp;People
 perex: "With new autowiring feature in Symfony 2.8+, it is now easier to manage dependencies for services.
 But what about for controllers?
 Unfortunately, there are 3 annoying steps you have to do.
 Today I will show you, how to reduce them to 0."

-deprecated_since: "May 2017"
+updated_since: "May 2017"
-deprecated_message: |
+updated_message: |
+    This post is valid only up to Symfony 3.2.

     Since **Symfony 3.3** you can use [PSR4-based service discovery and registration](https://github.com/symfony/symfony/pull/21289).
     It does pretty much the same thing - **registers autowired controllers** (and more) - and it has native support in Symfony.